-When he came to know about the opening, he was mainly motivated by the technical aspects of the job: the mix between hydraulics and electronics: “the future of hydraulics” he says.
+When he became aware of the vacancy, he was mainly motivated by the technical aspects of the job: the mix between hydraulics and electronics: “the future of hydraulics” he says.
 He was also attracted by the company itself, even though at that time Jakob knew Bosch mainly for the home appliances.

-As a Project & Application Engineer for Industrial Hydraulics, he states that his days are sometimes stressful and unpredictable, “which is not necessarily a bad thing though, and defintely full of joy thanks to my colleagues!”.
+As a Project & Application Engineer for Industrial Hydraulics, he states that his days are sometimes stressful and unpredictable, “which is not necessarily a bad thing though, and definitely full of joy thanks to my colleagues”!

-The technical support department consists of 7 people in total and his daily tasks consist in coupling, combining and configuring their products within the Industrial Hydraulics product group to meet the needs and demands of their customers.
-This can include a wide range of tasks like engineering, technical investigations, market activities, communication with the central product management and much more.
+The Technical Support Department consists of 7 people in total and his daily tasks consist of coupling, combining and configuring their products within the Industrial Hydraulics product group to meet the needs and demands of their customers.
+This can include a wide range of tasks such as engineering, technical investigations, marketing activities, communication with the central product management and much more.

-When he thinks about his job, what he likes the most is “The problem-solving and wide range of people that I come in contact with every day.”
-Moreover, he feels lucky to be in contact with international colleagues on a daily basis and work with them on a number of very different topics.
+When he thinks about his job, what he likes the most is “The problem-solving and wide range of people that I come into contact with every day”.
+In addition, he feels lucky to be in contact with international colleagues on a daily basis and work with them on a number of very different topics.

-During his time at Bosch, Jakob managed to improve his cooperative, communicative and management skill, in order to “break down complicated technical issues, to be able to have a discussion about them and in the end a handshake about how to move forward.”
+During his time at Bosch, Jakob managed to improve his cooperative, communicative and management skills, in order to “break down complicated technical issues, to be able to have a discussion about them and in the end a handshake about how to move forward”.

-Moreover, he´s specializing in a lot of different fields like project and application engineering, technical support, project and product management, leadership and sales.
+In addition, he´s specializing in a lot of different fields such as project and application engineering, technical support, project and product management, leadership and sales.

-When he hinks about the future, Jakob would like ”to be a meaningful part of the biggest, most impressive and demanding technical projects.
-Working operatively or, maybe, leading others to perform at their very best.”
+When he thinks about the future, Jakob would like ”to be a meaningful part of the biggest, most impressive and demanding technical projects.
+Working cooperatively or, maybe, leading others to perform at their very best”.